open-sdg/open-sdg/docs/support.md

 ## Issue queue

-The best way to get general support with this platform is to post your questions on the [GitHub issue queue](https://github.com/open-sdg/open-sdg/issues).
-Any questions/feedback/etc are welcome and appreciated here.
+The best way to get general support with this platform is to use the [GitHub issue queue](https://github.com/open-sdg/open-sdg/issues).

+Check if someone has already raised a relevant issue or use one of the [Open SDG issue templates](https://github.com/open-sdg/open-sdg/issues/new/choose) to:

+- let us know about a bug you have found in either your site or data build
+- request a new feature
+- leave any general comments or questions

+The templates contain a few questions which will allow us to sort and prioritise your issue efficiently.

+## Google Groups

 The Open SDG development team can also be reached by email at [opensdg@googlegroups.com](mailto:opensdg@googlegroups.com).